JS-Hub-ZW/heyooh/README.md

 let message = processedPayload.get_messages()[0]
 let mediaData = await messenger.get_media(message.image.id)
 ```

-This will return an object with a URL

 **NOTE:** The URL you get is only available for a 5 minutes, so you may need to download it and store it somewhere, or use it as quick as possible